bdemilia/computer-vision/README.md

 # text-id

-Computer vision learning with python..
+Computer vision with python..
-Classification work on images from Google Street View data set..
+Classification learning on images from Google Street View data set..